Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Experiments

-\textbf{The Effectiveness of Bi-directional Knowledge Transfer}.
-In this study we evaluate the efficacy of using knowledge distillation loss, $\ell_{KD}$ in Eq. \eqref{eq:loss_client} and Eq. \eqref{eq:loss_server}.
-Table \ref{table:loss functions} shows the results.
-We created one scenario labeled \textit{None} in the table where both the client and server only use $\ell_{CE}$ and do not use $\ell_{KD}$.
-In another scenario, only the clients use $\ell_{CE}$ to update their local models, but the server does not (\textit{only S->E}).
-If we do not use knowledge transfer at all, the training will diverge ( as shown for \textit{None}).
-Moreover, the transfer from the server to the edge always helps (\textit{only S->E}), while the transfer from the edge to the server is more helpful as the dataset becomes increasingly difficult (CIFAR-100).
+\textbf{The Effectiveness of Knowledge Transfer}.
+Table \ref{table:loss functions} shows the results on the efficacy of using distillation loss $\ell_{KD}$ in Eq. \eqref{eq:loss_client} and Eq. \eqref{eq:loss_server}.
+We created a scenario in which both the client and server only use $\ell_{CE}$ without using $\ell_{KD}$ (labeled \textit{None}).
+In this setting, the accuracy is low (e.g., 40\%) or the training diverges (uniformly notated as ``-/diverge'').
+In another scenario, only the clients use $\ell_{KD}$ to update their local models, but the server does not (noted as single directional transfer \textit{S->E}).
+We observe that the transfer from the server to the edge is always helpful, while the bidirectional transfer (\textit{S<-->E}) is more effective as the dataset becomes increasingly difficult (CIFAR-100).

 \textbf{Asynchronous Training}.
-Since the server does not need to wait for updates from all clients to start training, GKT naturally supports asynchronous training.
+Since the server does not need to wait for updates from all clients to start training, FedGKT naturally supports asynchronous training.
 We present the experimental results in Table \ref{table:Asynchronous Training}.
-It proves that asynchronous training does not negatively affect model accuracy.
+The result shows that asynchronous training does not negatively affect model accuracy.
 This demonstrates the advantage of our method over SL, in which every edge requires multiple synchronizations for each mini-batch iteration.

-\textbf{GKT with Different Edge Number.} To understand the scalability of GKT, we evaluate its performance with varying edge nodes.
+\textbf{FedGKT with Different Edge Number.} To understand the scalability of FedGKT, we evaluate its performance with varying edge nodes.
 The test accuracy results are shown in Table \ref{table:Edge Number}.
 In general, adding more edge nodes does not negatively affect accuracy.

-\textbf{Smaller Architectures.} We test the performance of GKT using even smaller edge models: ResNet-4, ResNet-6 on CIFAR-10.
+\textbf{Smaller Architectures.} We test the performance of FedGKT using even smaller edge models: ResNet-4 and ResNet-6 on CIFAR-10.
 ResNet-4 and ResNet-6 use one and two BasicBlock components (including two convolutional layers), respectively.
 The result is shown in Table \ref{table:small CNN}.
 While reducing the edge model size to ResNet-8 did not reduce accuracy, when the model size is reduced even more substantially, it does reduce the overall accuracy.